Skip to main content

 Since then, he has struck a gloomy note, saying there is a 22 billion pound ($29 billion) “black hole” in the public finances left by the Conservative government, and warning that “things will get worse” before they get better.
 That has many party members worried that tax increases and spending cuts loom in the Oct.
 30 budget.

-“Conservative austerity was a destructive choice for our public services -– and for investment and growth too,” Reeves is to say about spending cuts imposed by previous governments after the 2008 global financial crisis.
+"Conservative austerity was a destructive choice for our public services -– and for investment and growth too,” Reeves said about spending cuts imposed by previous governments after the 2008 global financial crisis.
 “We must deal with the Tory legacy and that means tough decisions.
-But we won’t let that dim our ambition for Britain."
+But we won’t let that dim our ambition for Britain.”

-Contentiously, the government has also announced it will save money by stripping millions of retirees of a payment intended to help heat their homes in winter.
+Reeves also defended the government's contentious decision to save money by stripping millions of retirees of a payment intended to help heat their homes in winter.

 Trade unions that are among Labour’s funders and allies hope to secure a vote among conference delegates opposing the decision to remove the winter fuel allowance, worth between 200 and 300 pounds ($262 and $393), from all but the poorest pensioners.
-The result would not be binding but would add to pressure on the government over the unpopular new policy.
+The result would not be binding but would add to pressure on the government.

-The party’s mood has been further dampened by a tempest over Starmer’s acceptance of freebies at a time when millions of people are struggling with the cost of living.
+The party’s mood has also been dampened by a tempest over Starmer’s acceptance of freebies at a time when millions of people are struggling with the cost of living.

-Starmer insists he followed the rules when he took thousands of pounds (dollars) worth of clothes and designer eyeglasses from Waheed Alli, a media entrepreneur and Labour donor.
-But after days of negative headlines, the party says Starmer won’t accept any more free outfits.
+Starmer insists he followed the rules when he took thousands of pounds worth of clothes and designer eyeglasses from Waheed Alli, a media entrepreneur and Labour donor.
+But after days of bad press, the party says Starmer won’t accept any more free outfits.
 Neither will Reeves or Deputy Prime Minister Angela Rayner, both of whom also received donations for clothing.

 Starmer will try to change the subject and rally the Labour troops in his speech Tuesday at the autumn conference, a blend of pep rally, policy forum and boozy bash that plays a key role in maintaining morale among party activists.